What debugging AI agents taught me about observability

 And then I hit the wall: agents don’t fail like normal code.

 When an LLM is making decisions, “INFO: tool called” is basically the same as saying “something happened.”
+That tells you nothing you need to know.

 The Problem with Traditional Logging